Breast Implants Not Lifetime Cause Illness Know the Risk

 If your chest and breasts are still swollen and sore past two weeks consult with your explant surgeon.

 Wrapping it up

-It is important to stay in contact with your surgeons to monitor your breast implants.
+Above all, it is important to stay in contact with your surgeons to monitor your breast implants.
 This is often not discussed.
 Breast implants are not meant to be for your lifetime.
-Consider the time and cost to remove or replace.
+In conclusion, consider the time and cost to remove or replace.